MattPinder/MastersProject/README.md

 nodes; check the rest later and run Loktanella, Marinobacter and Rhodo when possible; then Roseo, Sphingo and Sulfito (then bcftools)

 Via Egencia - 0317738715
 * Use code BAMATL

+# 24 October 2018

+## Contamination
+Antarctobacter, Arenibacter and Kordia complete; Loktanella, Marinobacter and Rhodobiaceae submitted

+## Strange gff issue
+What do match/match_part correspond to?
+* match_part corresponds to exon
+* match corresponds to mRNA

+## To think about
+If one Illumina lane is ~200G (uncompressed), and many samples are taken at many time points, storing all of the data soon becomes unfeasible...
+Is there a way to generate a signature for various taxa (family, genus, species, etc) in order to classify reads?
+* Store unknowns for later classification
+* Generate hashes of a given window of the reference sequence and compare to windows in the read?